 If you have been blogging for awhile I’m sure you have some classic, evergreen content buried in your blog’s archives.
-I’m referring to the kind of blog post that needs more exposure because it’s extremely helpful, well written, and even though it already has a ton of social shares, you and I both know that it deserves another Retweet.
-Now that you know the kind of post I’m talking about, let’s take a look at how you can use sites like Pinterest and Google+ to get your post the traffic and attention it so desperately needs.
+I’m referring to the kind of blog posts that need more exposure because they are extremely helpful and well-written.
+Yet even though they already have a ton of social shares, you and I both know that these articles deserve another Retweet.
+Now that you know the kind of posts I’m talking about, let’s take a look at how you can use sites like Pinterest and Google+ to get your older blog posts the traffic and attention they so desperately need.

 Before we get started I want to inform you that you don’t need to have any expertise when it comes to graphics and images.
-We’re not going to use any complicated software like Photoshop but I’m going to show you how I used free online tools to create eye-catching images that get noticed on Pinterest and other social media sites like Instagram and Google+.
+We’re not going to use any complicated software like Photoshop but I’m going to show you how I used free online image editing tools to create eye-catching graphics that get noticed on Pinterest and other social media sites like Instagram and Google+.

 The reason we are focusing on Pinterest in this blog post, is because when it comes to getting targeted traffic to your blog from social media, right now, Pinterest is the Queen of the Ball.
 If you want to strike up a real “engagement” party on your blog these days – you must be bringing in some traffic from Pinterest.
 With that said let me introduce you to our first weapon of mass construction.
 Canva.